Ohio State’s Philosophy on Institutional and Leadership Statements

 Academic Freedom and Freedom of Speech

 This philosophy is meant to advance academic freedom and freedom of speech and does not impact any person’s ability to make statements or represent their own, individual views, or the freedom of faculty to teach, conduct research and publish research findings.
+In fact, the goal is to provide space for everyone to reach their own conclusions.

 Questions and answers